Stan-Stani/minigames/README.md

     - Improve race progress bar positioning
     - Add flag icon to indicate finish at end of bar
-    - Integrate race progress bar with peers and their colors
-        - Ensure local player's indicator is always on top

 #### Known Bugs